xamarin/azure-mobile-services/README.md

 The SDK requires MonoTouch for iOS or Mono for Android.

-### Limitations

-For MonoTouch, in your "Additional mtouch arguments" section, ```--linkskip=mscorlib``` may be required if SDK linking is enabled.
-Additionally, the SDK does not provide support for push notifications, this is currently limited to Windows 8.

 ### Running the Tests

 The MonoTouch SDK has a suite of unit tests.